You are here

 Dispute Resolution

-Complaints must be in writing and must be signed.
+Complaints must be in writing and must include the signature of the complainant.
 They also must include:

 • A statement that a public agency has violated special education law.